mit-plv/fiat/README.md

 These benchmarks are explained in our paper, Section 6.1 (Benchmarking)

-This benchmark outputs a plot similar to the one in Figure 12.
+It outputs a plot similar to the one in Figure 12.
 The results should be in the order of a few microseconds per packet.

 Running this benchmark could take around 40 minutes to finish.